 Australian Non-Resident Withholding Tax Rates

 Non-resident withholding taxes are a final tax on certain Australian sourced income that is not subject to income tax.
-Australian expatriates or foreign investors who are non-resident for Australian tax purposes pay these rates of withholding tax on certain Australian sourced investment income.
+Australian expatriates or foreign investors who are non-resident for Australian tax purposes pay these rates of withholding tax on certain Australian sourced interest and investment income.

 When an Australian expatriate proceeds overseas they should advise their bank(s) and investment managers of their new overseas address, and typically this will lead to withholding tax being automatically deducted from their investment or interest earnings, with no need to lodge an Australian tax return if this is an expatriate's only Australian sourced income.

 The table below provides an indication of the rates of withholding tax applicable when an expatriate or foreign investor is based in a country with which Australia has, or does not have, a Double Tax Agreement (DTA).